SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 The confusion matrix shows ...

-Here is a snpi of the code ...
+Here is a snipp of the code ...

 The model behaves by ...